pyglet/pyglet/doc/internal/media_manual.rst

         else:
             has_underrun = True

-High care must be taken to protect appropiate sections (any variables and buffers which get accessed by both callbacks and the work method) with a lock, otherwise the method is open to extremely unlucky issues where the callback is unscheduled in favor of the work method or vice versa, which may cause one
+High care must be taken to protect appropriate sections (any variables and buffers which get accessed by both callbacks and the work method) with a lock, otherwise the method is open to extremely unlucky issues where the callback is unscheduled in favor of the work method or vice versa, which may cause one